Do TV Commercials Still Make a Marketing Impact?

 Commercials: In a world of DVR, do they still work?
 Do they still have the power to persuade, engage and awe us?
 As we see with the Super Bowl every year, the answer is a resounding yes.
 In fact, when you add in the reach of online video and social media, commercials actually have greater value than ever before.

-In a recent episode of our MONSTERS marketing podcast, Speaking Human, we reviewed a trio of new TV commercials.
+In a recent episode of the Speaking Human podcast, we reviewed a trio of new TV commercials.
 This discussion reminded us why commercials still make an impact.
 Like all entertainment or pop culture, they invoke a response.
 They give us something to talk about, which in the big marketing picture can provide brands greater consumer resonance.

 At their best, commercials can surprise and enlighten; even make us see a brand in a new way.
 At their worst, commercials can be a big brand turnoff (Progressive’s Flo commercials have almost annoyed me enough to switch my insurance company).
 For better or worse, commercials still have that power.